vzhgit/elk/index_pattern/index_pattern.md

 ```
 result will contains all information about requested index pattern
 ## 3.2 Copy the document to the temporary index
+You can't change `_id` field.
+It can be changed only during creation of a new document.
 ```
 POST _reindex
 {